pranavdubey1725/AI-VIDEO-SURVEILLANCE-ANOMALY-DETECTION-SYSTEM/README.md

 | Explosion | 0.8257 | Road Accidents | 0.6481 |
 | Robbery | 0.8176 | Shooting | 0.6426 |

-ROC curve and score distribution plots are in `outputs/`.
+ROC curve and score distribution plots are available in `outputs/`.

 ---